MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-bash.md

     mv terraform bin/
     ```

-1. Verify that the current version of Terraform is the downloaded version.
+1. Verify that the downloaded version of Terraform is first in the path.

     ```bash
     terraform version